Menus and Settings

 Configuration options for the connected base station.
 Changes are sent to the base station immediately when you adjust a value.
 Some settings have child options that appear or hide based on the parent value.

-IDS Mode (Intelligent Detection System)
+IDS Mode (Intelligent Drive System)

 Controls how the system responds to abnormal voltage or temperature conditions.
+For full details on what each mode does (including recovery behavior), see the Intelligent Drive System (IDS) article.

 WVC-PRO options: